Pathakdarshan12/swiggy_data_pipeline/docs/LinkedIn.md

 **Engineering decisions that made this work:**

 1\.
-Dual-stage streaming architecture with unified Bronze Kafka events land in lightweight staging tables (ORDERS\_STREAM\_SLV) via Snowpipe Streaming for sub-5-second ingestion.
+Dual-stage streaming architecture with unified Bronze Kafka events land in lightweight staging tables (ORDERS\_STREAM) via Snowpipe Streaming for sub-5-second ingestion.
 Snowflake Streams (CDC) capture changes and feed Bronze tables (ORDERS\_BRZ) where they join the batch pipeline.
 From Bronze onwards, streaming and batch use identical procedures.
 Zero code duplication.

 2\.
 Metadata-driven validation framework
 Validation rules stored in COMMON.DQ\_CONFIG table—not hardcoded in procedures.
 One rule definition applies to both batch and streaming.
 The same SP\_EXECUTE\_DATA\_QUALITY\_VALIDATION procedure runs on every record after Bronze.
 Invalid records logged to \*\_LOAD\_ERROR tables with exact error messages, regardless of whether they came from CSV or Kafka.